viatc/viamybox/README.md

 **Web interface**:
 - management of video recording functions

-**Console utility via-setup.sh**:managing this project stuff above and more...
+**Console utility via-setup.sh**: managing this project stuff.
 - management of video recording functions
 - managing docker images Home Assistant and MotionEye
 - inadyn service management
-- management of connection to a remote yandex disk based on webdav
+- management of connection to a remote yandex disk based on webdav and more..

 **Python client for for sensors and IOT devices**: